edgedb/rfcs/text/1000-migrations.rst

       // Name of the parent migration
       "parent": "m1...",

-      // Whether the confirmed + proposed DDL makes
+      // Whether the confirmed DDL makes the migration complete,
-      // the migration complete.
+      // i.e. there are no more statements to issue.
       "complete": {true|false},

       // List of confirmed migration statements